+Unauthorized Subcontracting:

-Unauthorized Subcontracting: The subcontracting of any part of a Purchase Order to a factory without prior written authorization from PVH CR is strictly prohibited under PVH policies.
+The subcontracting of any aspect of the production process to another factory, including assembly and finishing, and in connection with the manufacturing of any PVH product pursuant to a Purchase Order, without prior written authorization from PVH CR and Supply.
 PVH reserves the right to immediately and permanently discontinue business with any factory engaging in unauthorized subcontracting, including the right to refuse delivery of the relevant products, without payment and prevent the sale of those products.